11. Direct View

 E.g. if you are running DynFi Manager on your own server with IP address a.b.c.d and access it using your-hostname.local on port xyz, you should add your-hostname.local:xyz to allowed hostnames.
 If you are already accessing your DynFi Manager instance using your-hostname.local:xyz, you can simply click [Add current hostname] button to have it added for you.

 If you would like to disable the check of allowed hostnames totally, you can set “Allow insecure access” to On, but it is NOT RECOMMENDED.
 When the check is switched off, DynFi Manager cannot check if the requests to Direct View are coming from DynFi Manager or not and e.g. allow CSRF attacks.
 Therefore even limiting the IP addresses that can access your DynFi Manager server to “safe ones” should not result in disabling this check.
 Some scenarios which could allow that are: not using any other tabs in browsers (except for DynFi Manager) by all users or using a browser with Same Site cookies feature present.

 Please do not forget to submit your changes, else they will not be saved.

 In order to access remote firewall with Direct View, DynFi Manager (from its server) needs to be able to connect to the firewall’s Web User Interface The exact port depends on the firewall’s setup, by default this is HTTPS, can also be HTTP or a custom port.
 In case the connection is not established, please make sure the following (or similar) rule exists:

 ALLOW IP_of_DynFi_Manager ACCESS TO FW_Interface ON PORT HTTPS

-It is strongly recommended to access both firewalls and DynFi using HTTPS, not HTTP.
+It is strongly recommended to access both firewalls and DynFi Manager using HTTPS, not HTTP.